AKROGIS/AnimalMovement/Documentation/Documentation.rst

 Coming soon.

-Hidding Bogus Fixes
+Hiding Bogus Fixes
 -------------------

 There is no way to change the time or location of a fix.
 Nor should you.
-You cannot aad-hoc location.
+You cannot add an ad-hoc location.
 All fix data must come from the raw collar data.
 This ensures a defensible dataset.
-You can however decide that some location data is *bad*, and eliminate this from dispaly and analysis.
+You can however decide that some location data is *bad*, and eliminate this from display and analysis.
 These hidden locations are available for review, and can be *un-hidden* if your assessment of the data changes in the future.